WeichenStars/WeichenStars.github.io/_pages/research.md

 <span style="color:grey">*footnote: z=3 still [counts as high-z](https://jwst-docs.stsci.edu/jwst-opportunities-and-policies/jwst-call-for-proposals-for-cycle-4/jwst-proposal-selection-procedures#gsc.tab=0:~:text=z~2%2D3-,High%2DRedshift%20Galaxies%20and%20the%20Distant%20Universe,at%20high%20redshifts%2C%20from%20z%20%3E%203%20through%20z~12%20or%20more,-Super%20Massive%20Black){:target="_blank"} :-)*</span>
 -->

 # 2. Developing tools for efficient & sensitive spectroscopy

 **Slitlet-Stepping:** I am involved in a study to develop a novel observing mode for spatially-resolved spectroscopy.
 The mode, ''Slitlet-Stepping'', enables spatially resolved spectroscopic observations of at least 30 galaxies on JWST simultaneously, by using the Mirco-Shutter Assembly on the NIRSpec.
 The mode is at least 10 times as efficient as the NIRSpec IFU mode which only targets one galaxy at a time.
 I co-led an effort to implement this mode to the observations of [our JWST program](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}, a large GO program in Cycle 1 for galaxy science.

 The high efficiency will open up great opportunities for large galaxy surveys with JWST, and can also be applied to the ground-based multi-slit spectrographs.

 ![](https://weichenstars.github.io/images/nirspec_cleanreduction.png)

 **Protocols to detect the faint CGM gas:** Studies of the Circum-Galactic Medium requires clean, sensitive detections of the faint extended gas emission, which is so far challenging.
 I developed a set of protocols to filter and enhance this extended line emission signal from the slit spectra, by mitigating the impacts of fast-changing backgrounds and contaiminations of detector/cosmic ray noises.
 The protocols have been applied to a Cycle-1 JWST program.

-# 3. Connections between galactic winds and star formation at z≳1
+# 3. Connections between galactic winds and galaxy star formation at z≳1

 Galactic winds are the outflowing gas ejected from galaxies.
 They are considered to have a prominent impact on galaxy formation especially in the early Universe.
 However, much has yet to be known regarding the origins and physical properties of these winds.